pfirsich/theshoemaker/README.md

   - meta tags (description)
   - alt attributes for all images
   - https://pagespeed.web.dev/
+* Analytics: goatcounter is blocked by many adblockers.
+Add a /stats endpoint or something that the page's path and referrer via query argument.
+Then use those and User-Agent to collect stats on Browser, Location, OS, Referrer and Path Visited (count separately and don't store IP).
 * DIY CDN
   Latency from US is shit.
 I want to keep using my own webserver, so I need to build something myself Use Route 58, Cloudflare DNS or whatever to point theshoemaker.de to multiple PoPs